wlonk/arcadia/rules/index.md

 ## How do we play?

-To play, you need three to five people, paper, pencils, a tarot deck, some tokens of two different sorts, and an enthusiasm for Regency fantasy.
+To play, you need three to five people, paper, pencils, a deck of playing cards, some tokens of two different sorts, and an enthusiasm for Regency fantasy.

 One player will take the role of GM.
 It is their duty to play the world, with all its adversity and support, and most particularly, to play the fairy.